OngOngoing/Jeopardy/docs/Use Cases.md

 User Stories
 ============
-As a teacher, I want to review my lesson.
+As a teacher, I want to review my lesson to students.

 As a student, so that I get credit, I want to join a quiz game.